Draftbit vs. Adalo: Key Differences

 Are you looking for an app builder that doesn't require knowing how to interpret JSON or being able to structure your app's code?
 Go with Adalo.

-Adalo is a straightforward no-code app builder.
-Sign up, choose a template, and start creating your app with its drag-and-drop interface.
-You’ll be able to customize and configure nearly every pixel to your exact needs and tastes.
+Adalo is an AI-powered app builder that makes app creation accessible to everyone.
+Sign up, choose a template or use Magic Start to generate your app foundation from a description, and start creating with its drag-and-drop interface.
+You'll be able to customize and configure nearly every pixel to your exact needs and tastes.

-After you finish building your app, publish it to the web, the Apple App Store, and the Google Play Store.
-When you build with Adalo, you'll have the chance to get your app in front of billions of users.
+After you finish building your app, publish it to the web, the Apple App Store, and the Google Play Store from a single codebase.
+When you build with Adalo, you'll have the chance to get your app in front of billions of users—with infrastructure that scales to support millions of monthly active users as you grow.

 Start using Adalo today for free.